pdvanevery/discordbot/README.md

 # Discord Bot
-This is my attempt at a discord both with python3 <br /> will update readme as I progress further <br />
+This is my attempt at a discord bot with python3 <br /> will update readme as I progress further <br />

 ## Current functions